-The three interventions chosen in ROSSINI 2 impact different phases of perioperative case and as such can be used either in isolation or in conjunction with each other and although there may potentially be interaction between the interventions (positive or negative) they appear to be mechanistically disparate.
+The interventions chosen in ROSSINI 2 impact different phases of perioperative case and as such can be used either in isolation or in conjunction with each other and although there may potentially be interaction between the interventions (positive or negative) they appear to be mechanistically disparate.

-The interventions are:
+The current interventions are:

 - 2% alcoholic chlorhexidine skin prep

-- Iodophor-impregnated incise drapes
+- Iodophor-impregnated incise drape

-- Gentamicin-impregnated implants/sponge
+- Gentamicin-impregnated sponge

-At least 60 NHS hospitals in the UK will participant in the main phase of ROSSINI 2.
+At least 60 NHS hospitals in the UK will participant in ROSSINI 2.

 Approximately 6610 patients will be required to detect a 5% absolute risk reduction in the interventions arm(s) (15% to 10%; 33% relative reduction) with 85% power.